IyadMahdy/churn-prediction/README.md

-# 📊 Sales / Customer Churn Prediction with ML & Automation
+# 📊 Customer Churn Prediction with ML & Automation

 ## 📌 Project Overview

-This project focuses on building a predictive machine learning system to forecast:
+This project focuses on building a predictive machine learning system to **identify customers at risk of churn**.

-- Customer churn
-- Product sales
-- Subscription renewal likelihood
+The goal is to predict whether a customer is likely to leave a service based on historical behavior and customer attributes.

-The system is designed as an end-to-end automated pipeline from data ingestion to reporting.
+The system is designed as an **end-to-end automated ML pipeline**, covering data ingestion, preprocessing, modeling, evaluation, and reporting.

 ---

 ## 🎯 Business Problem & Impact

-Businesses often struggle to identify customers at risk of leaving or predict future sales accurately.
+Customer churn is a critical challenge for subscription-based and service-driven businesses, as acquiring new customers is often more expensive than retaining existing ones.

-**This project helps to:**
+**This project helps businesses to:**

-- Identify high-risk customers early
+* Identify high-risk customers before they churn
-- Optimize retention strategies
+* Take proactive retention actions
+* Improve customer lifetime value
-- Support data-driven decision-making
+* Support data-driven decision-making

 ---